 Martha Cecilia: Because I was tired of writing for other academic blogs that claimed to be progressive when they could not even agree on basic civil rights.
-In a way, this space is an act of self-care for those I love who are out there every day in classrooms, philanthropy, politics, and family dinner tables working their souls to the ground resisting.
+In a way, this space is an act of self-care for those I love who are out there every day in on the ground in classrooms, philanthropic spaces, politics and grassroots work and family dinner tables working their souls to the ground resisting.

 Sara: Well I suppose the simple answer is that when Marci brought the idea to me, I jumped on it because I was so excited to collaborate with her and John!
 But I’m also excited to be a part of a space where challenging, kind, thoughtful, and when necessary, uncomfortable engagement is an expectation, not an afterthought.

-John: We founded The Engaged Gaze to create that space that we felt as both graduate students and activists both within and outside of the academy to be able to write about applicable issues and topics that were not usually covered by the academic blogs we were accustomed to both reading and writing for.
-The Engaged Gaze is the space for intersectional conversations to occur between both activists and academics alike to create a more active conversations on applicable issues we face everyday.
+John: We founded The Engaged Gaze to create that space that we felt, as both graduate students and activists within and outside of the academy, to be able to write about the important and often hidden issues and topics that were not usually covered by the academic blogs and journals we were accustomed to both reading and writing for.
+The Engaged Gaze is the space for intersectional conversations to occur between both activists and academics alike to create a more robust space for conversations on the many intersectional issues we face everyday.

 Why is the site called The Engaged Gaze?

-Martha Cecilia: As a latina woman and first generation immigrant, I want to take back the narrative of living under the white patriarchal male gaze.
-I want to dialogue with others who are informed, engaged, supportive, and active.
-I want to challenge the unbalanced power dynamics I see in every aspect of American life--creating space for a more informed, creative, and effective dialogue among scholars and activists.
+Martha Cecilia: As a Latinx woman and first generation immigrant, I want to take back the narrative of living under the white cis-gendered patriarchal male gaze.
+I want to dialogue with others who are informed, engaged, supportive and humbly in service.
+I want to challenge the unbalanced power dynamics I see in every aspect of American life -- creating space for a more informed, creative, and effective dialogue among scholars and activists.
 The Engaged Gaze did not take their mission statement lightly.
 I want to always be able to point back to who we are and say, “We have stayed true to what we set out to do and the voices we wanted to highlight.”

 Sara: Recently, I’ve begun to feel like I live in an echo chamber of ideas.
 I’ve surrounded myself with people who generally hold the same beliefs as I do, and while this is not necessarily a bad thing, it has created an environment in which I do not ask the question “why?” nearly as often as I should.
 Engagement requires critical thinking, it requires examining our culture and our points of view relentlessly, thus The Engaged Gaze.

-John: We decided to call it The Engaged Gaze to signify the need to be constantly vigilant on the media and other major sources of information we consume each day.
-We need to stay not only academically engaged but also in the streets and in community groups in our respectives spheres.
+John: We decided to call it The Engaged Gaze to signify the need to be constantly vigilant of the media and other major sources of information we consume each day.
+There are stories not being heard.
+There are stories to tell.

 What do you hope to accomplish with the site?

-Martha Cecilia: My hope is to have a safe, varied, progressive, and engaged community that not only writes at The Engaged Gaze, but takes that writing and their voice and uses it to create action about the issues they are passionate about with the support of this community.
+Martha Cecilia: My hope is to have a safe, varied, liberal, transgressive and engaged community that not only writes at The Engaged Gaze, but takes that writing and their voices and uses them to create action around the issues they are passionate out in the wild with the support of this community.

 Sara: I echo Marci and John in their visions.
 I also hope that this space can inspire people to think about political, cultural, and religious issues in a more complex way.

-John: I really hope we can provide a space for new, emerging, and current scholars of various disciplines to be able to freely express views on a variety of topics not normally covered by traditional academic and activist blogs.
+John: I really hope we can provide a space for new, emerging and current voices to be able to freely express views on a variety of topics not normally covered by traditional academic and activist blogs and writing forums.